De coherence for a heavy particle interacting with a light one: new analysis and numerics: Introduction

-As already stressed, simulations show a striking phenomenon that can provide a new interpretation of the occurrence of decoherence.
-Indeed, we observe that, if the light particle initially has a non-vanishing mean momentum, then after the collision a fraction of the wave function of the heavy particle organizes itself into a bump that moves independently of the rest (see the first picture in Figure \ref{fringes1}).
+As already stressed, our simulations lead to a description of decoherence that, at least to our knowledge, was never put in evidence before.
+Indeed, simulations show that, if the light particle initially has a non-vanishing mean momentum, then after the collision a fraction of the wave function of the heavy particle organizes itself into a bump that moves independently of the rest (see the first picture in Figure \ref{fringes1}).
 Moreover, the newborn bump is uncorrelated with the other components of the state of the heavy particle, so it does not take part in the interference.
 Thus, the damping of the interference pattern can be explained by the fact that a fraction of the initial wave function decouples from the rest.
 We give a rigorous result which portrays this phenomenon, if some hypotheses on the involved spatial scales are satisfied (Theorem \ref{prop:last_approx}).

 For simplicity, our numerical treatment is limited to the one-dimensional case, even though the general idea and the theoretical results apply to systems in arbitrarily high dimension.